MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

  ![Select USB flash drive and select Next](images/shm-fig18.png)<br><br>
 5. When the download completes, select **Finish**.<br><br>
  ![Select Finish](images/shm-fig19.png)<br><br>
-6. Copy the SEMM package files and Surface Hub software & drivers .MSI to the USB flash drive (**BOOTME**) containing your Windows 10 image:
+6. Copy the SEMM package files and Surface Hub 2 Drivers and Firmware .MSI to the USB flash drive (**BOOTME**) containing your Windows 10 image:
     - DfciUpdate.dfi
     - Text file with the SEMM thumbprint.
 (In this example: SurfaceUEFI_2020Aug25_1058.txt)
-    - Surface Hub software & drivers (Surface_Win10_17763_20.053.29802.0.msi)
+    - Surface Hub 2 Drivers and Firmware (Surface_Win10_17763_20.053.29802.0.msi)

 ## Update UEFI on Surface Hub 2S to enable OS migration

 Use your **BOOTME** drive to install the SEMM package files and update the UEFI, enabling Surface Hub to run Windows 10 Pro or Enterprise.
 Then boot from the **BOOTME** drive to install Windows 10.

-1. Insert your **BOOTME** drive containing SEMM package files, Surface Hub software & drivers .MSI, and Windows 10 install files into the USB-A port on Surface Hub 2S.
+1. Insert your **BOOTME** drive containing SEMM package files, Surface Hub 2 Drivers and Firmware .MSI, and Windows 10 install files into the USB-A port on Surface Hub 2S.
 2. To boot into UEFI:
     1. First power off (shutdown) your Surface Hub 2S.
     2. Press and hold **Volume +** and then press and release the **Power** button.